Skip to main content

 Assistant Professor of Economics

-Using the tools of mechanism design and information design, Prof. Yang’s recent works center around the economic impact of novel information technologies, including the sale of consumer data, business models of online platforms, advertisement, and influencer marketing.
+Using the tools of mechanism design and information design, Prof. Yang’s recent works center around the economic impact of novel information technologies, including privacy, algorithmic fairness, price discrimination, the sale of consumer data, online platforms.
+He also studies topics in political economy and finance, including gerrymandering and security design.

 Prof. Yang received a B.A. in Political Science from National Taiwan University (2012), an M.A. and a Ph.D in Economics from the University of Chicago (2020).